 About the Honor Society

 Members of the Honor Society are held to the Code of Honor, the highest standards of humility, equity, integrity, respect, leadership, and service.
-These standards have been valued by our organization since our founding in 1925 and were officially adopted as the Code of Honor reflects the core values of and standards for participation within our organization.
-Over the past 90 years, we’ve celebrated the achievements of nearly two million alumni.
+Character, personal accountability, and social responsibility have been valued by our organization since our founding in 1925.
+The Code of Honor reflects the core values of and standards for participation within our organization.
+Over the past 90 years, we’ve celebrated the honorable actions and achievements of nearly two million alumni.